 By blocking pain signals to the brain, TENS machines can help you feel better and feel less pain.
 For this reason, they are often used for post-surgery, athletic injuries, or chronic pain.

-TENS machines can also work as a stimulator for your body’s natural painkillers known as endorphins.
-Often individuals can use TENS machines in lieu of a typical painkiller like Tylenol or Ibuprofen.
+TENS machines can also work as a stimulator for endorphins, your body’s natural painkillers.
+Often individuals can use TENS machines in lieu of a typical painkiller like Tylenol or ibuprofen.

-It’s more common to use a TENS machine at home than an EMS machine because the former is for pain relief, which is easier to do by yourself without a medical professional.
+It’s more common to use a TENS machine at home than an EMS machine.
+The former is for pain relief, which is easier to do by yourself without a medical professional.
 At the same time, it’s important to make sure that you know what you’re doing and talk to a doctor before getting started.

 What is an EMS machine?

 EMS stands for Electrical Muscle Stimulation, and the idea is to cause your muscles to contract and relax repeatedly to either help them recover or strengthen them.

 An EMS machine is designed to be used on entire muscle groups.
 They are typically used by athletes for rehab, as they will strengthen your ligaments, muscles, and tendons.
 An EMS machine can also help you build muscle, and some athletes use EMS machines in their training programs.

 An EMS machine works more like exercise because it stimulates the muscles themselves instead of the nerves.
 If you are dealing with atrophied muscles, you would use an EMS machine rather than a TENS machine.